 I think it’s the same with our hard places;

 Loveliness grows out of the most unlikely of dirty, worm-ridden spots and others are drawn to us because of them.
 Why?
-Because comfort, help, and hope come from such hard places to share with others.
+Because comfort, help, and hope have never come from perfect.
+Instead, it’s born from hard places in order to share with others.